 2. Smooth UI

-It is perfectly understandable if your customers find some issues with your knowledge base.
+It is understandable if your customers find issues with your knowledge base.
 Use the feedback responses to figure out top queries and mend the issue.
-Once the user visits again and finds the issue corrected and other amends making usage easy, your knowledge base and brand are both going to gain visibility.
+Once the user visits again and finds the issue corrected and other amends making usage easy, your knowledge base and brand will gain visibility.

 3. Content segmentation

-A nicely tagged and segmented section of content directly and positively impacts the findability of knowledge base.
-Google uses elastic search results with help of crawlers and bots that can find a list of all related content and keep filtering them by each letter you type in.
-You should be amazed to know that with a good knowledge base software, you too can deploy search by the text service.
+A nicely tagged and segmented section of content directly and positively impacts the findability of the knowledge base.
+With the help of crawlers and bots, Google uses elastic search results to find a list of all related content and keeps filtering them by each letter you type.

 4. Emphasize on title